Military of Portuguese Macau: 1946–64

 Following the war, the machine gun company was changed to an armoured cavalry squadron equipped with armoured cars.
 Five indigenous companies (Companhia Indígena de Caçadores) were posted at Colane, Flora, Ilha Verde, Mong Ha and Portas do Cerco.
 An anti-tank company (Companhia de Anti-Carro) was posted at Ramal dos Mouros.

 Final colonial period

 The last of the Mozambican Caçadores were withdrawn from Macau in 1964, after the outbreak of the Portuguese Colonial War in Portugal's African possessions.
 The remaining Portuguese garrison in the colony effectively ceased to exist following the change of government in Portugal in 1974 and agreement on a timetable for a takeover by mainland China by 1999.
-For the remaining quarter-century of Portuguese administration, order was kept in the territory by a civilian police force without direct military backing.

-Military Police Company 2428 of the 2nd Lancers Regiment was stationed in Macau from 1968 to 1970.
+For the remaining quarter-century of Portuguese administration, order was kept in the territory by a civilian police force without substantial military backing.
+Only Military Police Company 2428 of the 2nd Lancers Regiment was stationed in Macau from 1968 to 1970.